 The Bay of Fundy, located between New Brunswick and Nova Scotia, Canada, with a small portion touching Maine, USA, is world famous for its high tides.
 In the upper portion of the Bay of Fundy (see Figure~\ref{fig:BOF1}(a)), the difference in water level between high tide and low tide can be as much as 17 meters.
 The high tides in this region are a result of a resonance, with the natural period of the Bay of Fundy very close to the period of the principal lunar tide.
 This results in very regular tides in the Bay of Fundy with a high tide every 12.42 hours.
 The incredible energy in these tides has meant that the region has significant potential for extracting tidal power (Greenberg 1979; Karsten, McMillan, Lickley and Haynes 2008 (hereafter KMLH)).

 Though the notion of harnessing tidal power from the Bay of Fundy is not new, earlier proposed methods of harvesting the much needed green electrical energy involved building a barrage or dam.
-But this method was considered infeasible for a variety of economic and environmental reasons.
+This method was considered infeasible for a variety of economic and environmental reasons.
 Recently, there has been rapid technological development of in-steam tidal turbines.
 These devices act much like wind turbines, with individual turbines placed in regions of strong tidal currents.
 Individual turbines can be up to 20 m in diameter and can produce over 1 MW of power.
 Ideally, these turbines would produce a predictable and renewable source of power with less of an impact on the environment than a dam.
 KMLH examined the power potential of farms of such turbines across the Minas Passage (Figure~\ref{fig:BOF1}(b)) where the tidal currents are strongest.
 They found that the potential extractable power is much higher than previous estimates and that the environmental impacts of extracting power can be greatly reduced by extracting only a portion of the maximum power available.
 The simulations in KMLH did not represent individual turbines and left open the question of how to optimally place turbines.
 In this paper, we emulate the KMLH numerical model to examine the placement of turbines to maximize the power output.

-We numerically simulate the tides as in KMLH by essentially solving the 2D shallow water equations using the Finite-Volume Coastal Ocean Model (FVCOM) with a triangular grid on the upper Bay of Fundy (see Figure \ref{fig:BOF1a}).
-Since the grid triangles differ in size and orientation, the $i$-th turbine was modeled on the set of all triangular elements whose center lie within 250 m of $(x_i, y_i)$.
-A typical turbine is shown in (see Figure \ref{fig:BOF1b}).
+We numerically simulate the tides as in KMLH by solving the 2D shallow water equations using the Finite-Volume Coastal Ocean Model (FVCOM) with a triangular grid on the upper Bay of Fundy (see Figure \ref{fig:BOF1a}).
+Since the grid triangles differ in size and orientation, the $i$-th turbine was modeled on the set of all triangular elements whose centers lie within 250 m of $(x_i, y_i)$.
+A possible turbine location is shown in Figure \ref{fig:BOF1b}.
 The triangular grid was developed by David Greenberg and colleagues at the Bedford Institute of Oceanography, NS, Canada.
 The details of FVCOM can be found in Chen et al. (2006).

-Using this set up, the estimate of the electric power that can be harnessed through a turbine at a particular grid location $(x_i,y_i)$ over a tidal cycle $T=12.42$ hours is obtained by the simulator in KMLH.
-The average tidal power at the grid location $(x_i, y_i)$ is given by
+Using this set up, the estimate of the electric power that can be harnessed through a turbine at a particular location $(x, y)$ over a tidal cycle $T=12.42$ hours is obtained by the simulator in KMLH.
+The average tidal power at the location $(x, y)$ is given by